reactioncommerce/reaction-docs/developer/acceptance-testing/scripts/test-setup.md

 ### Avalara
  1. Click the taxation option in the admin menu to open the taxation settings panel.
  2. Click the checkbox to right of the Avalara label to open the Avalara settings.
- 3. TODO: work out the setup steps for Avalara
+ 3. Enter an Avalara API Login ID, Username, Password, Company Code and Shipping Tax Code.
+ 4. Enable Address Validation.
+ 5. Enter the countries needed for Address Validation.
+ 6. Enter a Request Timeout number.
+ 7. Select "Testing - Sandbox Mode" from the selectbox.
+ 8. Enable Preform Tax Calculation
+ 9. Enter a Retain Logs Duration number.
+ 10. Enable Commit Documents.
- 4. Click the "save changes" button.
+ 11. Click the "save changes" button.

 ### TaxCloud
  1. Click the taxation option in the admin menu to open the taxation settings panel.